Monster Girl Doctor: Anime

 An anime television series adaptation was announced by Bandai Namco Arts on November 14, 2019.
 The series was animated by Arvo Animation and directed by Yoshiaki Iwasaki, with Hideki Shirane handling series composition, Hiromi Kato designing the characters, and TO-MAS composing the music.
 While the anime had an advanced streaming debut on the d Anime Store on July 4, 2020, the series officially aired from July 12 to September 27, 2020 on Tokyo MX and other channels.
 The opening theme is "Campanella Hibiku Sora de" (カンパネラ響く空で) performed by ARCANA PROJECT, while the ending theme is "Yasashisa no Namae" (やさしさの名前) performed by Aina Suzuki.

-The series is licensed by Crunchyroll in North America.
-In Southeast Asia and South Asia, the series is licensed by Muse Communication and released on Muse Asia YouTube channel and streaming service iQIYI in Southeaat Asia.
+Crunchyroll streamed the series.
+In Southeast Asia and South Asia, the series is licensed by Muse Communication and released on Muse Asia YouTube channel and streaming service iQIYI in Southeast Asia.
 On August 11, 2020, Crunchyroll announced that the series would receive an English dub, which premiered on August 16.

 On May 18, 2021, it was announced Sentai Filmworks picked up the home video rights.